 If you’re thinking about upgrading that old fuse box to a modern circuit breaker panel, one of your first questions is probably, “How long will my power be out?”
 It’s a great question, and the answer depends on a few key things.
 While the physical swap has a general timeframe, the entire project involves more than just changing out a box.
 The age of your home’s wiring, local requirements, and the complexity of your electrical system all play a role.
 Let’s break down what you can expect so you can plan accordingly.

-What to Expect for a Standard Replacement
+The Timeline for a Standard Replacement

 For the hands-on part of the job, a professional performing these electrician repairs usually needs between 4 and 12 hours to switch out the panel.
 If you’re just replacing an existing, outdated breaker box with a new one, the work is a bit more straightforward and typically takes about 4 to 8 hours.
 However, converting an old fuse box to a new breaker box is a more involved process.
 This kind of upgrade often requires 8 to 12 hours because it involves more significant wiring adjustments to make sure everything connects safely and correctly to the new panel.